natenka/pyneng-book-en/docs/source/book/25_db/create.rst

 CREATE operator allows you to create tables.

-First connect to the database or create it with litecli:
+First connect to database or create it with litecli:

 ::